SMelanko/AvantizeGuide/1-communication/1-thunderbird/README.md

 3. Fill '_Your name_', '_Email address_' and '_Password_' fields and click '_Continue_' button.

-   Please use this patter for '_Your name_' field.
+   Please use this patter for '_Your name_' field:
    ```
       <First letter of your name>.<Surname>
    ```